 Upon termination of service, death, disability, or retirement, a participant may elect to receive the value of the vested interest in their account in the form of a lump sum distribution or installments.
 The Plan allows for in-service distributions if a participant reaches age 65 and hardship distributions subject to Plan provisions.
 If a participant terminates employment and the participant's account balance does not exceed \$1,000, the Plan administrator will authorize the benefit payment without the participant's consent.
-If the participant's account balance is between \$1,000 and \$5,000, the Plan administrator may authorize that the balance be transferred into an individual retirement account in the participant's name.
+Prior to April of 2024, if the participant's account balance is between \$1,000 and \$5,000, the Plan administrator may authorize that the balance be transferred into an individual retirement account in the participant's name.
+Effective April of 2024, if the participant's account balance is between \$1,000 and \$7,000, the Plan administrator may authorize that the balance be transferred into an individual retirement account in the participant's name.